 Optimize Network Hardware Configuration to Prioritize Voice Packet Delivery

-According to Cummings, for the majority of businesses considering UCaaS most of the quality issues come from their own LAN and that is the place to start.
+According to Cummins, for the majority of businesses considering UCaaS most of the quality issues come from their own LAN and that is the place to start.
 “Most off the rack business routers in the market today have some kind of mechanism that allows the voice traffic in the customer’s network to be prioritized.
 Companies often use more network resources and bandwidth sharing large data files internally than they do bringing voice out to the internet, and that is where conficts and congestion can arise.”
 Taking basic steps to configure the equipment in the LAN to prioritize communication packets can pay major dividends in Quality of Service.
-Cummings says he has spoken with many companies that are tightly focused on MPLS, when the quality issues can be found in the network itself.
+Cummins says he has spoken with many companies that are tightly focused on MPLS, when the quality issues can be found in the network itself.

 We went into a bit more detail in a recent post when we discussed a common method for assuring priority of voice and communication packets:

 The most common method of taking advantage of this capability is called the dual drop scenario.
 In this instance the data network has its own port on the switch and the phones have their own port.
 According to Mann, “by separating it out this way, you can easily prioritize the voice and conferencing packets and you are in a better position to deliver a quality experience to your team.”
 Another way to think about the importance of packet prioritization is, would you rather wait a few extra seconds for your email to show up or experience jitter on twenty percent of your phone calls?
 Having the right hardware to prioritize communications packets is critical.